Un susurro en la tormenta

-Un Susurro en la Tormenta (A Whisper in the Storm) is the eighth studio album by La Oreja de Van Gogh which was released on 18 September 2020 under Sony Music.
+Un Susurro en la Tormenta is the eighth studio album by La Oreja de Van Gogh which was released on 18 September 2020 under Sony Music.
 The album, a follow-up to El Planeta Imaginario released four years prior, was produced by Paco Salazar, marking his first collaboration with the band.
 "Abrázame" served as the lead single in April 2020, followed by "Durante una Mirada" in September later that year.
-The band has also released a promotional single ("Te Pareces Tanto a Mí") in early July.
+The band has also released a promotional single, "Te Pareces Tanto a Mí", in early July.

 This album contains the first duet between lead vocalist Leire Martínez and the band's keyboardist, Xabi San Martín on the fourth track (and second single) of the album.

+It is the final album with Leire as lead singer, following her departure from the band in October 2024.

 Production

 The album title and its cover were first revealed by the band on 28 June 2020.